nparcollet/cookie/documentation/PYTHON.md

 - command
 - distfiles
+- gitsources
+- layout
 - logger
-- layout
+- profiles
-- gitsources
+- shell

 TO DOCUMENT:

 - packages
-- profiles
-- shell
 - targets

 Each of these modules can be accessed using the **cookie.<module>** route within python.

-# Roadmap

-Before describing all the module, below is a list of changes that are to be expected on these different modules:

-- **gitsources**: Dont pull if already up to date.
-Do a sparse Checkout?

 # Command module